jp-x-g/oraclefordeletion/README.md

 The flags work the same way here as they do in the individual components (and specifying no options will cause it to simply process the last 7 days):
 ```
 -o                                   title of the output page on Wikipedia
 -b                                   how many days to go back
 -l                                   the latest day to parse (YYYY-MM-DD)
--s    sleep time between API queries (in seconds, will take decimals)
+-s                                   sleep time between API queries in seconds (will take decimals)
--w 1  Overwrite existing files when scraping skeletons (this will clean damaged json, but may uin lots of finished pages)
+-w 1                                 Overwrite existing files when scraping skeletons (this will
+                                       clean damaged json, but may ruin lots of finished pages)
--f 1  skip XTools queries to make less detailed table, cuts execution time by about 95% (a month ill take ~1 minute instead of ~30)
+-f 1                                 skip XTools queries to make less detailed table.
+                                       Cuts execution time by about 95% (a month will take
+                                       about one minute instead of thirty)
--g 1  enable aggregate output (one big table, instead of new sections/tables for different days)
+-g 1                                 enable aggregate output (one big table, instead of new
+                                       sections/tables for different days)
 -v 1                                 enable verbose mode
 -h 1                                 print this help message and exit
 -a 1                                 print every individual component's help message and exit
--c 1  print every individual component's configuration details and exit
+-c 1                                 print every individual component's config details and exit
 ```

 Note: ``-g``, ``-v``, ``-h``, ``-a``, and ``-c`` **cannot be supplied bare**.
 This means you must supply them as '``-v 1``', '``-v asdf``', et cetera, or the script will go berserk.
 If you don't want to run these flags, just don't specify them at all.